Resources Legacy Fund

 Executive Leadership

-- Matt Armsby (Interim President, as of September 2025): Provides legal oversight and sets strategic direction for RLF and affiliated organizations.
-Previously served as environmental law fellow at Stanford Law School.
-Will serve until January 2026.
+- Matt Armsby (General Counsel and Vice President for Policy): Provides legal oversight and sets strategic direction for RLF and affiliated organisations.
+Previously served as environmental law fellow at Stanford Law School and served as interim president during the leadership transition.

 - Rosina Bugarin (Chief Financial Officer): Oversees accounting, budget, tax reporting, and compliance.
 Licensed CPA with nonprofit accounting background.

-- Michael Scott (Vice President of Programs): Directs conservation program coordination and research.
+- Michael Scott (Vice President of Programmes): Directs conservation programme coordination and research.
 Former conservation director and executive director at Greater Yellowstone Coalition.

 - Lisbeth Jakobsen (Director of Fiscal Sponsorships): Manages fiscal sponsorship relationships and coordination.